Oyelowo/coding_practice/docker-udemy/commands.md

 # otherwise, things wont work when we deploy our app because
 # we always need to give docker info about port mapping i.e something like
 # docker run -p <port from outside>:<port in our container> (e.g docker run -p elasticBS-PORT:80)
+# NB: nginx uses port 80 by default for our prod app
 EXPOSE 80
 COPY --from=builder /app/build /usr/share/nginx/html

 ```